karlstolley/rpk/htdocs/media/pdf/pdf-readme.txt

-The pdf folder should contain all of the .pdf files for a project.
+The pdf/ folder should contain all of the .pdf (Portable Document Folder) files for a project.